-Your breast milk is unique to you and your baby and designed to support them from their very first hours of life.
-With complex carbohydrates, proteins, LCPs (
+Your breast milk is unique to you and your baby, and is designed to support babies from their very first hours of life.

 Why breast milk is best

-Breast milk is the only food designed especially for your baby and contains all the nutrition they need for the first six months of life.
-It’s a complex substance which has been researched for many years.
-And while it’s known to contain the perfect combination of carbohydrates, fats, protein, vitamins, minerals and other substances needed for your baby's healthy development, there’s still much more to be learned about breast milk.
+Breast milk is designed especially for your baby and contains all the nutrition they need for the first six months of life.
+It's a complex substance with is unique to each mum with a nutritional content completely tailored to their baby.

 Breast milk and immunity

-Colostrum, the yellowish coloured milk your body produces after giving birth, is full of germ-fighting antibodies.
+Colostrum, the yellowish coloured milk produced after giving birth, is full of germ-fighting antibodies and immune cells10,11.
 It’s extremely concentrated, so your baby only needs a small amount at each feed, which may be quite frequent.
-These calorie-rich first feeds coat the lining of your baby’s gut to help protect them from germs and reduce the risk of developing allergies at a later date.
+These calorie-rich first feeds coat the lining of your baby’s gut to help protect them from germs and may reduce the risk of developing allergies at a later date12.

 1. Jensen RG.
 Handbook of milk composition.
 London Academic Press 1995.